TheSourceScribe/The-Writing-Spot/README.md

 # The-Writing-Spot

 ### The Writing Spot prides itself on being a platform where students write about their passions and share them with others.
-From Greek mythology to , The Writing Spot is a source of inspiration and insight.
+From Greek mythology to current issues, The Writing Spot is a source of inspiration and insight.

 ### SECTIONS:
 #### The Classical Archive (History, Myth, Art)